Jimmy King (Emmerdale): Amnesia storyline

+Departure

+On 17 May 2026 it was reported that Miles had been axed from the show and will depart in late 2026 after 22 years in the role, when his character Jimmy King will be killed off in a big storyline that will bring Sadie King back to the village.
+The scenes are yet to be filmed but will air across the autumn.
+Metro had been aware of the major twist but had chosen to withhold the spoiler.
+A source told Metro recently: ‘The scenes promise to be spectacular but the outcome will leave many fans shocked.

+‘It may prove controversial but the jaw-dropping storyline will set in motion some massive consequences for many months to follow.’
+On 27 August 2026, Jimmy was killed off following a car crash on Joe Tate and Dawn Fletcher’s wedding day.

 Storylines

 Backstory

 Born when his father Tom (Ken Farrington) was building up his empire, Jimmy didn't have the same privileges as his brothers – and it shows.
 He began working for his father at fifteen, after Tom bought his boss's failing factory.
 Charles Maguire was a thorn between Jimmy and Tom for some time, as an idealistic Jimmy disputed his father's business tactics.

-2004–
+2004–2026

 For many years, Jimmy was an awkward, dippy man, stumbling through business and a disastrous marriage.
 The closest enemy he had, apart from himself, was his brother Matthew (Matt Healy), who coveted and eventually won Jimmy's place in the family business and Sadie King's (Patsy Kensit) bed.
 As time passed, Jimmy and Matthew became closer and Jimmy found love with Kelly Windsor (Adele Silva).
 Kelly, along with the arrival of their half-sister, Scarlett Nicholls (Kelsey-Beth Crossley), made him a more caring individual.

 Jimmy and Sadie's marriage seemed perfect.
 She was a stunning blonde, determined to see him succeed.
 Sadly, she disagreed on one issue – he was desperate to be a dad but Sadie had no intention of getting pregnant.
 When Jimmy found out, he was horrified.
 Worried about his marriage, Sadie changed her mind but her determination to get rid of Charity Dingle (Emma Atkins) ended their marriage for good.
 Sick of being made a fool of by Sadie and his family, Jimmy fell into Charity's trap.
 Sadie had told Tom that Charity was cheating on him so she got revenge and cleared her name by sleeping with Jimmy and videotaped him telling her about Sadie's lies.
 She demanded Jimmy pay her £200,000 not to show the tape to Tom and he did but she played the tape regardless.
 The results were catastrophic.
 Sadie dumped Jimmy and Tom disowned him so he joined forces with a rival businessman – but this didn't last.
 Tom soon forgave him and welcomed him back into the fold.